jjvanzon/Circular-Language-Spec-Plans/future/tone-change/planning-docs-tone-change.md

 - [x] Ideas document: ISNSE = Internet as a Single Computer > But why?
 Internet aS a[N] Single Entity?
 - [x] Brainstorm: Scope the Done projects?
     - [x] I was already putting things out of scope, not just reformulating.
 I have done that for the Future projects, because putting it out of scope was easier than reformulating some of the difficult text.
-Maybe that rule does not hold up for reformulating the Done projects.
+Maybe that rule might not hold up for reformulating the Done projects.
 I want to realize that the focus is on reformulation, not scoping.
 Only if it helps me get through the reformulations, I may want to also fine-tune the scoping in the planning docs.
     - [x] So the same argument kind of applies.
 If I know it is out of scope, I can just move it without further reformulation.
     - [x] Fortunately I am quite clear on what I put out of scope.
     - [x] Q: Might all 'fundamental principles' be put out of scope?